 - Step 2: Doing the pivots

 The basic skateboard 360 flip is like doing two pivots continuously.
-You can start with either the frontside 360 or backside 360 pivots, whichever makes you more comfortable.
+You can start with either the front-side 360 or backside 360 pivots, whichever makes you more comfortable.
 For better illustration, let’s say you’ll start with the former.

 Suppose you’re moving forward with your left foot in front.
 Start winding up by twisting your upper body to your left.
-Twist your hips and shoulders to the same direction as you follow it with a backside pivot using your rear foot.
+Twist your hips and shoulders in the same direction as you follow it with a backside pivot using your rear foot.

 Immediately after completing the 180° turn, do the same steps described above.
 At this point, you will have completed a 360-degree turn.